List of exercises

 is installed in your environment (if you have followed this course from the start and installed the recommended software environment, then it is).Download Leo Tolstoy’s “War and Peace” from the following link (the text is provided by Project Gutenberg): https://www.gutenberg.org/cache/epub/2600/pg2600.txt (right-click and “save as” to download the file and save it as “book.txt”).

-Before you run the profiler, try to predict in which function the code will spend most of the time and in which function it will use most of the memory.
+Before you run the profiler, try to predict in which function the code (the example code is below) will spend most of the time and in which function it will use most of the memory.

 profiler on the following code example and browse the generated HTML report to find out where most of the time is spent and where most of the memory is used:$ scalene example.py